MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shellexecutea.md

+#### runas

+Launches an application as Administrator.
+User Account Control (UAC) will prompt the user for consent to run the application elevated or enter the credentials of an administrator account used to run the application.

 #### NULL

 The default verb is used, if available.
 If not, the "open" verb is used.
 If neither verb is available, the system uses the first verb listed in the registry.